dutyuzh/disney/README.md

 This command starts a local development server at http://localhost:3000.
 As you work on your Disney Character Search page, any changes to your code will automatically refresh the page for you.

-To spin up the magical search page locally, navigate to:
-Character Search: The homepage will allow you to search for Disney characters by name.
-Simply type in your favorite character's name and discover their details!

 ## Building the Project
 To build the project for production: